CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 ## Try the API

 You can try out the NVUE REST API using the {{<exlink url="https://air.nvidia.com/marketplace?demo_id=aa77bb13-6a7d-431c-9203-640510778beb" text="NVUE API Lab">}} available on NVIDIA Air.
-It has a basic example and will help you get started with the APIs.
+The lab has a basic example that helps you get started with the APIs.
 You can try out the other examples in this document.

 ## Resources